What is an account?

-Through an account, you may send transactions and interact with other contracts.
-To "own" an onchain asset (e.g. ERC20 token or an NFT), it has to be associated with your account address.
+Through an account, you can send transactions and interact with other contracts.
+In order for you to own an onchain asset, such as an ERC-20 token or an NFT, that asset must be associated with your account address.

 Within Ethereum individual user accounts are known as Externally Owned Accounts (EOAs).

-EOAs differ from smart contracts in that they are not controlled by code.
-An EOA is determined by a pair of private and public keys.
+EOAs differ from smart contracts in that EOAs are not controlled by code, but rather by a pair of private and public keys.

 The account’s address is derived from those keys and only by possessing the private key can you initiate transactions from an account.
 While Ethereum contracts are passive, that is, they can only change if they were called inside a transaction, EOAs can initiate transactions.

-EIP-4337, a design proposal for Ethereum outlines account abstraction whereby all accounts are managed via a dedicated smart contract on the Ethereum network, as a way to increase flexibility and usability.
+EIP-4337 is a design proposal for Ethereum that outlines account abstraction, whereby all accounts are managed via a dedicated smart contract on the Ethereum network, as a way to increase flexibility and usability.
 You can add custom logic on top of the basic EOA functionality, thereby bringing account abstraction into Ethereum.